NYPL/discovery-sandbox/README.md

 #### VPN

-Fetching data for the `Subject Heading Explorer` and to perform an effective search in the research catalog Cisco AnyConnect must be installed and connected to.
-In a development environment, data is fetched via two different apis: platform and shep.
-Shep requires Cisco AnyConnect.
+Data is fetched via two APIs: Platform and Shep.
+For Shep to perform correctly Cisco's AnyConnect must be installed and connected.
+Fetching data for the `Subject Heading Explorer` and to perform an effective search in the `research catalog` you must connect to Cisco AnyConnect VPN.

-To set up Cisco AnyConnect contact a coworker.
+`To set up Cisco AnyConnect contact a coworker`

 #### Authentication

 Certain pages/content within the Discovery application require a user to be logged in.
-It's higly recommended to get a [NYPL library card](https://www.nypl.org/library-card) but it is not required.
+It's higly recommended to apply for a [NYPL library card](https://www.nypl.org/library-card) but it is not required.

-There are additional test logins which can be used instead.
-Please ask a coworker for a list of available logins.
+There are additional test Patrons and Staff Logins which can be used.
+Please ask a coworker for the list of available logins.

 The login logic is managed by NYPL's Header component and Authentication is handled via a cookie passed to a separate NYPL applicaiton and returned to our web server.
 However, authentication will fail if your [hosting](#hosting) environment is not configured correctly.